nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Delete only one fosterer at a time.
     * Pros: Easy to implement.
-    * Cons: Overhead associated with a chain of delete commands should the user choose to perform multiple deletions.
+    * Cons: Overhead associated with the chain of delete commands should the user choose to perform multiple deletions.

 ### Sort feature